-Exotic species cover has remained relatively stable since baseline surveys in 2015, with a minor increases and decrease across the communities since the last survey period (Plate 7).
-This may also be attributed to the high rainfall throughout 2022, creating more favourable conditions for preestablished communities of exotic plants.
+PFC of exotic species has remained consistent with pre-mine operation values across most vegetation communities.
+A significant reduction in exotics were observed in the Brush box - Turpentine shrubby open forest community from 2015 to the current monitoring event in 2023 (Plate 7).
+There remains no recorded exotics in the Sydney Peppermint - Smooth-barked apple shrubby open forest community.
 The highest level of exotic species cover continues to occur within Brush Box - Turpentine shrubby open forest sites and includes large thickets of Lantana camara var. camara.
 Weed coverage is further discussed and mapped Figure 5.